-The Department provides the following services to the University: we deliver B.S. degree programs in Animal Science and Range Science, M.S. and Ph.D. programs in Animal and Range Sciences, and courses that serve degrees offered by the Department and other units across campus.
+The Department provides the following services to the University: we deliver B.S. degree programs in Animal Science and in Natural Resources and Rangeland Ecology (formerly Range Science), M.S. and Ph.D. programs in Animal and Range Sciences, and courses that serve degrees offered by the College of Agriculture and other units across campus.
 Further, we recruit, advise and mentor students.

-The goal of research programs within the Department is to address meaningful scientific questions and develop technology relevant of animal agriculture, rangelands, and renewable natural resources.
+The goal of research programs within the Department is to address meaningful scientific questions and develop technology relevant to animal agriculture, rangelands, and renewable natural resources.
 Problems pertinent to Montana, the Northern Great Plains, and the Northern Rocky Mountains are emphasized.
 The Department eagerly looks forward to greater partnerships with USDA-ARS in the area of genomics/proteomics research.